Greatest Short Stories – Vol. II

 Publication Date: 1940

 The second volume of the P.F.
-Collier & Son’s edition of Greatest Short Stories is a continuation of the works of American authors from the late 19th and early 20th centuries.
-Works include classics from authors such as Stephen Crane, Ambrose Bierce, Bret Harte, Edna Ferber and others.
+Collier & Son’s edition of Greatest Short Stories continues to showcase the works of American authors from the late 19th and early 20th centuries.
+The anthology features classics from authors such as Stephen Crane, Ambrose Bierce, Bret Harte, Edna Ferber and others.

-This volume’s highlights include adventure (“The Denver Express” by A.A.
-Hayes); irony (“The Ambitious Guest” by Nathaniel Hawthorne); surprise (“Marjorie Daw” by Thomas Bailey Aldrich); and sad cynicism (“Big Blonde” by Dorothy Parker).
+This volume’s highlights include adventure in “The Denver Express” by A.A.
+Hayes; irony in “The Ambitious Guest” by Nathaniel Hawthorne; surprise in “Marjorie Daw” by Thomas Bailey Aldrich; and sad cynicism in Dorothy Parker’s “Big Blonde.”